 Many people set up out-of-town meetings for late one week and early the next.
 "That basically requires you be in town, but you have the weekend to yourself," says Mercedes Infante, an enrolled agent and CPA with BDO USA's Orlando, Florida, office.

 Be sure, though, that you don't extend your personal stay too long.
 In order to deduct your transportation costs, your trip must be primarily for business.
 You do get to count your travel days as business, but carefully calculate the overall work-to-pleasure ratio.

-If you spend three days getting to and meeting with clients, but bookend the travel with five extra days for sightseeing, the IRS will consider your trip more for fun and disallow your travel deductions.
+If you spend 3 days getting to and meeting with clients, but bookend the travel with 5 extra days for sightseeing, the IRS will consider your trip more for fun and disallow your travel deductions.